 If the person you’re caring for is in distress, find a way to help them out of the pit without falling into the pit yourself.

-What do you hold onto to do that?
+What do you hold onto to keep from falling into the pit while caregiving?
 It will take every tool in your toolbox!

-All these skills allow you to reach into the pit and help the person out.
+All these tools allow you to reach into the pit and help the person out.

 Stress and Your Telomeres